Enter your ZIP to find local pros.

 What Milgard Windows Offers

-In addition the durable and maintenance-free aluminum windows that the company has offered since day one, today Milgard is home to fiberglass and vinyl frames as well.
+In addition to the durable and maintenance-free aluminum windows that the company has offered since day one, today Milgard is home to fiberglass and vinyl frames as well.
 The company offers most of the common sizes and styles of windows, as well colors and styles that help ensure the windows fit seamlessly into your home aesthetic.
 Here’s a brief rundown of what Milgard offers.

 • Tuscany Series (V400): This premium series offers a traditional look with vinyl windows.